MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: But, do you sit down and wait for things to happen?

 KM: I keep going.
 Yeah.
 I try to.
 I have different approaches like discipline.
 I will start at 10 o’clock and I will finish.
 You know?
 And then other days, I think, “No, I’ll wait until I feel like it.”
-So, six days later I have a go.
-There doesn’t seem to be any particular rules, but in the days of Giant, there was obviously a deadline.
+So, six days later I have a go. <span class="important">There doesn’t seem to be any particular rules, but in the days of Giant, there was obviously a deadline.</span>

 GG: This pressure due to an album.